WebAssembly/spec/document/core/valid/modules.rst

    However, this recursion is just a specification device.
    All types needed to construct :math:`C` can easily be determined from a simple pre-pass over the module that does not perform any actual validation.

-   Globals, however, are not recursive but eveluated sequentially, such that each :ref:`constant expressions <valid-const>` only has access to imported or priviously defined globals.
+   Globals, however, are not recursive but evaluated sequentially, such that each :ref:`constant expressions <valid-const>` only has access to imported or previously defined globals.

 .. note::
    The restriction on the number of memories may be lifted in future versions of WebAssembly.